 The “student season” has officially kicked off at London Relocation.
 We are helping countless talented people find their new homes in London just like we did last summer and the summer before that.
 Please also check out our Student Guide To London here.

 Judging from our 20 years of experience, we can freely say that a lot has changed.
 The students today are nothing like the ones who were settling in London 15 or even 5 years ago.
 Everything is different now starting with lifestyle preferences and ending with the goals in life.

-One thing, and one thing alone remains intact – a question every new Londonner asks us when relocating to his or her new Almamater.
+One thing and one thing alone remains intact – a question every new Londoner asks us when relocating to his or her new Alma mater.
 What is that question, you ask?

 Where is the nearest pub?